 As far as the “rogue” goes… well, we've been known to stray from the traditional tropes and the usual rules of horror films.
 Our fans find it refreshing that we have no age limits in our victim pools and that our heroes (if they can indeed be called "heroes") aren't saints.
 And of course, we put a lot of tender loving care into our villainous characters.
 No silent mask-wearing maniacs here, we think bad guys are more disturbing if they are multi-faceted, charismatic, and often even likable!

 In May 2017 Rogue Chimera Films produced "The Family Way: Coming Home".
-This multiple award-winning short toured film festivals around the world throughout most of the year and then was released on Amazon Prime in December 2017.
+This multiple award-winning short toured film festivals around the world before its release.

 What are we working on now?
 Take a peek at our productions.

 Lowrie Fawley got her start in live theatre.
 In 2001 she co-owned and operated the 501c3 company Fantasyland Theatrical Productions, producing several plays and musicals including "Equus" and the regional premieres of "9 to 5" and "Xanadu".
 She also served as the company's Grant Writer.